onsotiL/Bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/90416094/149636194-f12472aa-094f-45ab-80fb-e2e41b10e18a.png)

 This heatmap demonstrates weekly usage for each hour.
 Heaviest bike usage is during commute times depicted by the darker shades.
-Weekend usage is mostly during the day.
+Weekend bike usage is mostly during the day.
 - --
 ## Trips by gender by weekday